 On the homefront: I woke up to our first snow!
 Our dog Lumi (which means snow in Finnish) looks astonished and paws at it so curiously.
 The morning is deeply quiet, the sun has not risen yet, and there is a stillness here that feels like no other time of day.

-Today I leave for Finland for my aunt Anja’s 90th bday party.
-My friend Jill is coming with and we are making it a sort of “sauna trip”.
+Today, I leave for Finland for my aunt Anja’s 90th birthday party.
+My friend Jill is coming along with, and we are making it a sort of “sauna trip”.
 I’ll keep you posted. 😉

 Have a lovely week.